mathewgomas-alfred/mathewgomas.io/general_concepts/projection/axonometric.rst

 .. image:: /images/en/category_projection/projection-cube_10.svg
    :align: center

-(as you can see, it doesn't line up perfectly, because Inkscape, while more designed for making these kind of diagrams than Krita, doesn't have tools to manipulate the line's angle in degrees)
+(as you can see, it doesn't line up perfectly, because Inkscape, while more designed for making these kinds of diagrams than Krita, doesn't have tools to manipulate the line's angle in degrees)

-This is a bit of an awkward angle, and on top of that, it doesn't line up with pixels sensibly, so for videogames a an angle of 30° from the ground plane is used.
+This is a bit of an awkward angle, and on top of that, it doesn't line up with pixels sensibly, so for videogames an angle of 30° from the ground plane is used.

 .. image:: /images/en/category_projection/projection-cube_11.svg
    :align: center